Message from the director

 Professor, Industrial and Manufacturing Engineering

 Just a little bit about me: Although I have been in engineering for nearly 40 years, my area of research is engineering education and institutional change to create a more just and inclusive world.
-I have three active NSF grants that all contribute to this goal.
-1) ENGAGE, 2) EcoSTEM and 3) and a very new ADVANCE grant.
+I participate in many activities in this area, including five active NSF grants that all contribute to this goal.
+1) ENGAGE 2) EcoSTEM 3) an ADVANCE grant called KIND 4) Breaking the Binary (grant with the CPE department to transform Engineering departments) and 5) an iCorps grant to aid a startup called Mense: A tampon-like menstrual cup and applicator system.

 If you are interested in hearing more about the activities in GENE or would like to share some ideas, please come by or contact me via email: lschleme@calpoly.edu